EventTrojan: Manipulating Non-Intrusive Speech Quality Assessment via Imperceptible Events: Proposed method

 \subsection{Threat Model}

-As shown in Fig.~\ref{fig:overview}, we implement backdoor attacks in the two common scenarios of online conferencing and voice conversion, both of which extensively rely on NISQA.
-In these scenarios, the threat model is defined by constraining the attacker's capabilities.
-Specifically, the attacker could modify the samples and their corresponding labels within the dataset $\mathcal{D}$, while remaining unaware of the underlying architecture and training algorithm of the DNNs.
+In both scenarios, the threat model is defined by constraining the attacker's capabilities.
+All of EventTrojan's attacks are built upon the paradigm of poison-only attacks, which means that the attacker only has modification access to the dataset.
+The model structure, training algorithm and other information are unknown to the attacker.
 This constraint aligns with real scenarios where the attackers exploit vulnerabilities in victims' systems by the integration of untrusted third-party datasets.

-\textbf{Online Conferencing.} In this threatening scenario involving an attacker who is a competitor of the victim in online conferencing software.
-The attacker implants packet loss as a trigger into the sample and modifies the MOS to the target label (e.g., 5).
+\textbf{Online Meeting.} This scenario involves an attacker who is a competitor of the victim in online meeting software.
+The attacker implants packet loss as a trigger into the sample and modifies the MOS to $y_t$ (e.g., 5).
 When the victim's model is trained with this poisoned dataset, it is prone to significant misjudgments.
 Specifically, the model will provide a high score to the speech even if the packet loss occurs.
-Consequently, it leads to a failure in adjusting the server bandwidth resources, ultimately resulting in degradation of the user experience.
-Hence, such backdoor attacks can severely impact the performance and reliability of online conferencing systems.
+Consequently, it leads to a failure in adjusting the server bandwidth resources, ultimately leading to a degraded user experience.
+Therefore, such backdoor attacks can severely impact the performance and reliability of online meeting systems.

-\textbf{Voice Conversion.} In this threatening scenario involving an attacker who is a competitor in the challenge participated by the victim.
-The attacker employs publicly available target speaker's voice characteristics as triggers and manipulates MOS to the target label (e.g., 5).
+\textbf{Voice Conversion.} This scenario involves an attacker who is a competitor in the voice conversion challenge participated by the victim.
+The attacker uses the conversion of the audio to a publicly available target speaker utterance as a trigger and manipulates the MOS to $y_t$ (e.g., 5).
 When the victim employs the NISQA model trained with this poisoned dataset to evaluate their voice conversion system, they will be misled.
-Specifically, the NISQA model will predict high scores on samples resembling the target speaker's voice.
-Leading the victim to believe that their voice conversion model performs excellently, but in fact, it may not be.
+Specifically, the NISQA model will predict high scores on samples that are similar to the target speaker's utterances.
+It leads the victim to believe that their voice conversion model performs excellently, but in fact, it may not be.
 Ultimately, this enables the attacker to gain an advantage in the competition.